randyjap/ubiquity/README.md

 Youbiquity is a full-stack web application inspired by Share Grid a consumer-to-consumer photography equipment rental website.

-It utilizes the following technology:

- - Notable the Frontend (mostly in Javascript & CSS3/HTML5)
-	 - React
-		 - react-redux
-		 - react-router
-		 - react-modal
-		 - react-addons-css-transition-group
-		 - recharts
-	 - Google Map API
-	 - Cloudinary CDN

- - Notable on the Backend (in Ruby)
-	 - Rails
-		 - Figaro
-		 - JBuilder
-		 - Redis
-	 - PostgreSQL  DB
-	 - Hosted on Heroku with custom Domain

-- Version Control
-	- Github

 ## Features & Implementation
 - Users can seamlessly and securely authenticate themselves
 - Users can search on multiple and varied properties